 LIVE RELEASE OF TUI CHUB:

 The tui chub are a native fish to Eagle Lake and provide massive schools of bait fish for the trout to fatten up on in fall to get through the winter months.
 It is not unusual to catch tui chub (which show up as a densely stacked school of fish between 15 and 45 ft on your depth finder) during the hottest months.
 Due to decreased trout planting the last 6 years, the tui chub population has increased.
 From 2011-2016 there was no grebe nesting.
 Along with the reduced trout planting and lack of predators, the tui chub population massively increased.
 This population needs to be kept in check despite the past protections.
 More

 CDFG DEER FEEDING POLICY: Visitors are always amazed at the deer herd that lives in Spalding and most cannot resist feeding them by hand.
 The problem is that it is illegal to feed deer in California.
 Yes, some locals have been getting away with it for decades which is why our herd no longer migrates.
 Also, people are feeding the deer things that are dangerous to them without knowing it.
 Please refrain from deer feeding when staying in a cabin rental in Spalding, Buck’s Bay and Stones Landing.
 You could be killing them without knowing it.

 EAGLE LAKE FISHING REGULATIONS:

 No fishing inside the breakwater at Eagle Lake Marina.
 Pine Creek below highway 44 to the mouth at Eagle Lake is closed to all fishing.
-Fishing season opens the Saturday of Memorial Day Weekend and ends December 31, 1 hour after sunset.
+Fishing season opens the Saturday of Memorial Day Weekend and ends the last day of February, 1 hour after sunset.
 More

 NEWS AND ISSUES AFFECTING EAGLE LAKE